BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

  - Is there consistency year over year?
 If so, document them in a google doc with Google street view photos.

 **Note!**
  - On Socrata, you will have to make a few filters and combine them in Excel.
-Please use [NYC 311 Complaint Types - "Socrata Roll up as a google doc"](https://docs.google.com/spreadsheets/d/1Vvwlyy0mmALpG1JH04wZHes6pNzxiG_-WT4BtyfD5m0/edit#gid=0) to ensure proper spelling.
+Please use [NYC 311 Complaint Types - "Socrata Roll up as a google doc"](https://docs.google.com/spreadsheets/d/1Vvwlyy0mmALpG1JH04wZHes6pNzxiG_-WT4BtyfD5m0/edit#gid=1896934307) to ensure proper spelling.
  - For this task, you will have to create one filter.
 	 - Descriptor contains "blocked hydrant"
 	 - Descriptor contains "blocked sidewalk"
 	 - Descriptor contains "double parked"
 	 - Descriptor contains "commercial overnight"
 	 - Complaint Type contains "blocked driveway"

+## Notes on exporting data from Socrata to CartoDb

+**Building a data universe**
+ * open up socrata
+ * open up 311 data
+ * create a universe of the data
+ * first select your community board
+ * select “created date” “is after” 01/01/2012
+ * then add “complaint type” “contains” Noise (or whichever type you want)
+ * Important!
+This is where you want to export data for cartoDB.
+Go to “export” and download the CSV to upload to CartoDB.
+Once you have saved the raw data, you can move on to the roll up portion.

+**Roll up within Socrata**
+* now go to sort and roll-up
+* uncheck sort
+* check roll-up
+* group by “created date” based on “month”
+* add two more group by’s
+ - make the first “complaint type”
+ - make the second “descriptor”
+ - then change roll-up “unique key” and function “count”
+* This should organize data in a table with columns for "complaint type", "descriptor", and a count of unique ids.
+Each row should be a month.
+* export using CSV for excel

+**Pivot Table in Excel / Google Docs**
+* open downloaded file in Excel
+* select the data universe
+* create a pivot table
+* the pivot table builder
+- in columns should be “created date”
+- in row labels should be “complaint type” and “descriptor”
+- in values should be “unique key”